 I grew up in Phoenix.
 Not the Instagram version, the real one.
-For most of my childhood and teenage years, downtown Phoenix was not a place you “hung out.”
+For most of my childhood and teenage years, Downtown Phoenix was not a place you “hung out.”
 You went there for a Suns game, maybe a concert, and then you left.
 If you stayed after dark, people assumed either your car broke down or you were making questionable life choices.
-Slight exaggeration, but not by much!
+Slight exaggeration, but not by much.

-Fast forward about 40 years, and especially the last 15, and downtown Phoenix has undergone one of the biggest transformations in the Valley.
+Fast forward about 40 years, and especially the last 15, and Downtown Phoenix has undergone one of the biggest transformations in the Valley.
 It’s no longer just an event zone.
 It’s a real neighborhood now, with residents, schools, grocery stores, culture, and daily life happening well beyond game nights.

-Here’s what living in downtown Phoenix actually looks like today.
+Here’s what living in Downtown Phoenix actually looks like today.

-How has Downtown Phoenix changed over the years?
+How Downtown Phoenix Changed Over the Years

 Where Downtown Phoenix Is Located